roboflow/roboflow-collect/README.md

 # Roboflow Collect

-A Docker container through which you can passively collect image data at a specified interval and send your data to the Roboflow platform.
+An application through which you can passively collect image data at a specified interval and send your data to the Roboflow platform.

 ## Use Cases